browserengineering/book/book/animations.md

         sdl2.SDL_GL_SwapWindow(self.sdl_window)
 ```

-Finally, in our browser also creates a Skia surfaces for the
+Finally, our browser also creates a Skia surfaces for the
 `chrome_surface` and `tab_surface`.
 We don't want to draw these
 straight to the screen, so the incantation is a bit different: